It's Tricky: Music video

 The music video features Penn and Teller hustling a group of people with a game of three-card Monte in front of the Rialto Theater in downtown Los Angeles.
 Run-DMC are called and shut their business down by winning every hand they play.
 Penn then asks the group if they can teach them to dance, which they do after insisting that Penn and Teller change their clothes.
 Six months later, Run-DMC show up for their gig in Japan, but are denied entry as Penn and Teller are already on stage impersonating them.

 Usage in media

 The song is used in the promotional clip for the FX television series Snowfall, which began airing in July 2017.
-The original song appeared in the movies Road Trip, Can't Hardly Wait, Turbo, White Chicks, The Bounty Hunter, The Boss Baby: Family Business, Sonic the Hedgehog 2, in the television show One Tree Hill, and in the video games WWE 2K16, Forza Horizon 3, and SSX series, SSX Tricky in particular, being named after the song.
+The original song appeared in the movies Road Trip, Can't Hardly Wait, Turbo, White Chicks, The Bounty Hunter, The Boss Baby: Family Business, Sonic the Hedgehog 2, and Jack and Jill, and in the television shows One Tree Hill, Criminal Minds, King of the Hill, in Chilling Adventures of Sabrina, and in the video games WWE 2K16, Forza Horizon 3, Madden NFL 26, and SSX series, SSX Tricky in particular, being named after the song.
+The song was also covered by American nu metal band Stuck Mojo, where former singer Bonz and guitarist Rich Ward had guest-starred on the 2001 album Keep the Flow by Folder.
 In 2021, the song was sampled by Crazy Frog.